 “Either that or don’t arrive at an airport with 30 minutes to spare!”

 “Yeah.”
 I grinned.
 “That, too.”

 Do You Always Need an Onward Ticket?

 Nope!
 Definitely not.

-I travel full-time for a living and after seven years of continuous travel to 100-odd countries, I’ve only been asked for an onward ticket three times.
-I must have boarded 300 flights over that time.
+I travel full-time for a living and after ten years of continuous travel to 100-odd countries, I’ve only been asked for an onward ticket three times, in Hong Kong flying to the Philippines, from New Zealand flying to Thailand, and French Polynesia flying to Fiji.
+I have taken 400 flights over that time.